BenConstable9/personal-blog/content/posts/flake-changed-python-files-only-on-pr.md

 - *git diff HEAD~ HEAD* generates the difference between the source branch and the target branch.

+- *--name-only* filters to only return the name of the files changed.

 - *--diff-filter=ACMRT* filters out any deleted files.
 Without this, if files are deleted during a PR, linting will fail as they do not exist.

 - *xargs -r* is used to send the contents of *$workingDirectoryChangedFiles* to the linting command; in this case, we are using Flake8 with a redirection to an output file*--no-run-if-empty (-r)* is used to prevent Flake8 from failing.